 - pregnant women

 Certain medications may also increase the risk for this type of fungal infection.
-Corticosteroids are the most problematic, but birth control pills and antibiotics are other possible causes.
-If you take these types of medications, you should monitor your skin regularly for signs of Candida infections.
+Topical corticosteroid medications are the most problematic, but birth control pills and antibiotics are other possible causes.
+If you take these types of medications, you should monitor your skin regularly for signs of candida infection.

 Symptoms vary depending on body location, but include the following:

 - red or purple patches (area with an altered surface)